HeliumAce/personal-site/case-studies/trello.md

 This visual roadmap became a key artifact for the organization to develop a shared understanding of the product vision and align around the future of Trello.
 It also acted as a stepping stone into more ambitious envisioning efforts.

 ### What if, Trello?

+#### Challenge
-Building off the success of our visual roadmap, we set out to deliver a more ambitious vision for the future of Trello.
-What If, Trello? asked the design team to imagine not what Trello is today, but what Trello could become.
-We used this exercise not only as a way to inspire and motivate our immediate team but also to generate a set of ideas that provoked new thinking and conversations with our executive team and founders.
+Building off the success of our visual roadmap, we wanted to push beyond incremental improvements and shine a light on Trello's brightest possible future.
+We needed to inspire the team to think bigger while generating ambitious ideas that could spark new conversations with our stakeholders and executive team.

+#### Approach
+I challenged the design team with an invitation to play.
+The question was simple: Putting aside today's constraints and the fear of failure, what could Trello become?
+This exercise asked designers to imagine many different possible futures for Trello—creating concepts that would inspire our team and provoke entirely new ways of thinking about our experience and product.

 ![The call to action I shared with the team](/assets/work/trello/Trello09.png) *The call to action I shared with the team*